Gabeiscool420/SoundSage---LLM-Audio-Processing/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [SoundSage Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [info.SoundSage@gmail.com]

+## Thank You!

+Again, thank you for your contributions.
+You make SoundSage awesome, and we're grateful that you're helping us make it even better.

 <div style="text-align: center;">
     <img
       src="SoundSage-LLM Integration/LOGO.png"